Nasser Khalili: Business and collecting career

 In the mid-1980s, the scale of Khalili's collection greatly expanded.
 He sought out the rarest items and paid record prices at auction.
 In the early 1990s, he began to publish a catalogue of his Islamic art collection, commissioning numerous scholars of Islam.
 Suspicions in the art industry were that Khalili was assembling the collection on behalf of a rich investor.
-Eventually he revealed that he was collecting on behalf of his own family trust.
+Eventually, he revealed that he was collecting on behalf of his own family trust.
 During the same period, Khalili was an art advisor to Hassanal Bolkiah, the Sultan of Brunei.
-He wrote a catalogue of the Sultan's art works that were on display in the Brunei Museum.
+He wrote a catalogue of the Sultan's artworks that were on display in the Brunei Museum.

 In 1992, Khalili offered to lend his Islamic art collection to the British government for a period of 15 years and on condition it would be publicly displayed in a "museum building in central London".
 He suggested that the museum would be known as the Nasser D. Khalili Museum, with the running costs of the museum and insurance to be publicly funded.
 The offer was made with the potential for turning the donation into a gift at the expiration of the 15-year period.
 The Conservative politician Lord Young of Graffham and the public relations executive Lord Bell lobbied the government to accept Khalili's offer.
 Many expressed an interest in the proposal, including Prince Charles.

 In 2007, Khalili's wealth was estimated at £5.8 billion by the Sunday Times Rich List, but he did not appear in subsequent editions of the list.
 Forbes listed him as a billionaire from 2005 onwards, estimating his wealth at $1.3 billion in 2007 and 2008, until dropping him from the list in 2014.

 In 2008, The Art Newspaper wrote that "a £1 billion valuation is believed more likely" than previously claimed higher amounts.
 Khalili has claimed to have spent $650 million on art.

-Khalili Collections
+Art collections

 Khalili has assembled eight art collections, collectively known as the Khalili Collections.
 They include Islamic art dating from 700 to 2000; Hajj and the Arts of Pilgrimage from 700 to 2000; Aramaic Documents from 353 BC to 324 BC; Japanese Art of the Meiji Period from 1868 to 1912; Japanese Kimono from 1700 to 2000; Swedish Textiles from 1700 to 1900; Spanish Damascened Metalwork from 1850 to 1900 and Enamels of the World from 1700 to 2000.
 Together, the eight collections contain 35,000 works.